taosdata/TDengine/docs-en/10-cluster/01-deploy.md

 SHOW DNODES;
 ```

-If the status of the newly added dnode is offlie, please check:
+If the status of the newly added dnode is offline, please check:

 - Whether the `taosd` process is running properly or not
 - In the log file `taosdlog.0` to see whether the fqdn and port are correct or not